zjunlp/EasyDetect/README.md

 **An Easy-to-Use Multimodal Hallucination Detection Framework for MLLMs**

-<span style="color:red;">It's unfortunate that due to limited computational resources, we have suspended the online demo.
-If you'd like to try the demo, please contact sunnywcx@zju.edu.cn or zhangningyu@zju.edu.cn</span>
+$\color{red}{It's unfortunate that due to limited computational resources, we have suspended the online demo.
+If you'd like to try the demo, please contact sunnywcx@zju.edu.cn or zhangningyu@zju.edu.cn}$

 <p align="center">